Efficient Tuning and Inference for Large Language Models on Textual Graphs: Method

 \subsubsection{Lightweight \emph{G-Ladders}}

-In this work, we focus on node-level tasks, intricately linked to the quality of node-level representations.
-Thus, our goal is to enhance these representations during model tuning.
-To derive such representations, a readout function $\mathcal{R}$, such as mean pooling~\cite{pooling}, is applied to token-level representations:
+In this work, we focus on node-level tasks, intricately related to the quality of node-level representations.
+Our goal is to enhance these representations during model tuning.
+To achieve this, a readout function $\mathcal{R}$, such as mean pooling~\cite{pooling}, is applied to token-level representations:

 where $z_i^{l} \in \mathbb{R}^{1 \times D}$ denotes the representation of node $i \in \mathcal{V}_{tr}$.
-Then these node-level representations will be fed into GNN Ladders (\emph{G-Ladders}) which utilize structural information to enhance the quality of node embeddings, ensuring accurate comprehension of the node's semantics from a global perspective.
-Specifically, the enhanced node-level representations $\hat{Z}^l$ is calculated as
+Then these node-level representations are fed into GNN Ladders (\emph{G-Ladders}) to improve the quality of node embeddings through structural information, ensuring accurate comprehension of the node's semantics from a global perspective.
+The improved node-level representations $\hat{Z}^l$ are derived as

 where $\mathcal{P}^l(\cdot): \mathbb{R}^{B \times D} \rightarrow \mathbb{R}^{B\times K}$ is a projector that maps the node-level representations into low dimensions ($K \ll D$), thereby reducing the subsequent computation in G-Ladders. $\operatorname{GNN}$ is one type of graph neural networks that includes message passing.
 In this paper, for simplicity, we benchmark three different architectures, including GCN~\cite{gcn}, SAGE~\cite{sage}, and GAT~\cite{gat} and pick the best one~(SAGE) for modeling G-Ladders.
-Nevertheless, the choice of the GNN architectures does not bring heavy influence to the final performance~(refer to Table~\ref{tab:gladder} in Appendix). $\lambda^l$ is a learnable coefficient for combining information in the current layer $l$ and the previous layer $l-1$.
+Nevertheless, the choice of the GNN architectures does not bring heavy influence to the final performance~(refer to Table 11 in Appendix). $\lambda^l$ is a learnable coefficient for combining information in the current layer $l$ and the previous layer $l-1$.
 It is modeled by $\lambda^l=\operatorname{sigmoid}(\frac{\omega^l}{T})$, where $\omega^l$ is a learnable zero-initialized scalar, and $T$ is a temperature set as $0.1$.